msank00/msank00.github.io/_posts/2020-03-15-blog_605_Survey_attention.md

 </center>

-**Attention mechanism takes a linear combination of all the encoder hidden states** {: .red}
+:sparkles: **Attention mechanism takes a linear combination of all the encoder hidden states** {: .red}

-- Second, an attention decoder does an extra step before producing its output.
+:atom_symbol: Second, an attention decoder does an extra step before producing its output.
 In order to focus on the parts of the input that are relevant to this decoding time step, the decoder does the following:

 - Look at the set of encoder hidden states it received – each encoder hidden states is most associated with a certain word in the input sentence
-- Give each hidden states a score (let’s ignore how the scoring is done for now)
+- Give each hidden states a `score` (let’s ignore how the scoring is done for now)
-- Multiply each hidden states by its softmaxed score, thus amplifying hidden states with high scores, and drowning out hidden states with low scores
+- Multiply each hidden states by its `softmaxed score`, thus amplifying hidden states with high scores, and drowning out hidden states with low scores

 <center>
 <figure class="video_container">